SuicSoft/Little-PDF-Merge-Net/README.md

+# PLEASE DO NOT USE THIS.
+DEVELOPMENT HAS BEEN STOPPED AND WE ARE DEVELOPING AN ANDROID APP AND WEB APP

 # Little's PDF Merge

 Free , as fast as a running 🐕 dog ,and open source PDF merger with support for multiple platforms